a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 > It's vital to ensure you've not unintentionally cloned production data into a non-prod instance.

-# Sections:

-- Before you do anything else (this section maybe needs a better title)
-- pre-clone prep
-- during the clone
-- post-clone
-- at the end of it all
-# do I need a bit about preparing a clone user for each clone profile?

 # add to clone article: the script to identify empty update sets needs either to check for empty batch parents, or add a comment to show that it'll return empty batch parents
 # clone script to ignore update sets in prod: gs.info(++counter + " " + gr.name); (can't remember what I meant when I wrote this...)
 # explain how to export remote update set contents by going to sys_update_xml
+# do I need a bit about preparing a clone user for each clone profile?